Richardinho/react-hero-app-with-routing/README.md

 Dynamic routes, on the other hand, are configured within the components themselves.
 This means that they are able to respond to events that occur within the environment as the application runs.
 As you would imagine, this gives a lot of flexibility which is not provided by Angular's router.
+For example, with dynamic routes, a route could become active in response to changes in the viewport size.

 Here is an example of configuring a route in React: